godotengine/godot-website/collections/_article/rendering-priorities-september-2024.md

 We have completed almost all of our previous priorities, so now we get to set out new goals for the next few release cycles.
 Right now rendering contributors are most excited about two things:

-* Unblocking advanced users (especially for advanced VFX), and
+* Unblocking advanced users (especially for advanced VFX).
 * Improving performance.

 These are rising to the top of the priority list as Godot becomes increasingly stable and the core user-experience feels quite good.

 In particular the following are areas where you can expect to see changes in the next couple of releases.
 Bear in mind that we don't have dedicated people working on any of these priorities.
 If you are interested in contributing, please consider contributing in one of these areas.

-* **Performance:**
+* **Performance**

 Performance is our number one priority.
-Now that Godot 4 has been out for over a year we are seeing more games releasing with Godot and users are starting to create bigger and higher fidelity games.
+Now that Godot 4 has been out for over a year we are seeing more games releasing with Godot and users are starting to create bigger and higher-fidelity games.
 A natural consequence is that Godot's renderer is starting to become a limiting factor for some users.
-Accordingly it is time for us to prioritize speed and to start implementing all the optimizations we have been putting off for later.
+Accordingly, it's time for us to prioritize speed and to start implementing all the optimizations we have been putting off for later.
 You can find a list of a number of them listed in our [4.x Rendering Roadmap Github project](https://github.com/orgs/godotengine/projects/33).

 * **Lightmapping improvements**